SIPHAI/Siphai_sample_website/README.md

 - 👋 Hi, I’m @SIPHAI
 - 👀 I’m interested in drawing,coding, dancing,siinging,and looking.
-- 🌱 I’m currently learning Software development
+- 🌱 I’m currently learning in Software development
 - 💞️ I’m looking to collaborate on in internship which is related to computer.
-- 📫 How to reach me Email: phalsiphai18@gmail.com
+- 📫 How to reach me by Email: phalsiphai18@gmail.com (+085) 87743177, Telegram : 087743177

 <!---
 SIPHAI/SIPHAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.